reeshuffled/reeshuffled.github.io/_posts/2023-12-18-2023-My-Year-of-Intention.md

 ---
 layout: article
-categories: Articles
-tags: ["Living Better"]
+tags:
+- Living Better
-title: "2023: My Year of Intention"
+title: '2023: My Year of Intention'
 slug: 2023-year-of-intention
-description: "A reflection of my 2023 Word of the Year: Intention."
+description: 'A reflection of my 2023 Word of the Year: Intention.'
-started_at: "2023-11-19 17:25:00"
+started_at: '2023-11-19 17:25:00'
+category: Garden
 ---

 ## Background